jjustinyyang/tnt-ai-assistant/README.md

 1. Fork the repository.
 2. Create a new branch `git checkout -b new-branch`.
-3. Make your changes and commit them `git commit -am 'add changes _ '`.
+3. Make your changes and commit them `git commit -am 'changes _ '`.
 4. Push to the branch `git push origin new-branch`.
 5. Create a new Pull Request.